Spectra of Jacobi operators via connection coefficient matrices: Conclusions

 is finite if and only if the function of operators, $C^T C \log(C^T C)$ is well-defined as an operator mapping $\ell_{\mathcal{F}}\to \ell_{\mathcal{F}}^\star$.
 The reasoning comes from Lemma \ref{lem:CTC}.
 Making such statements more precise for the case where $D = \Gamma$ or $D = \Delta$ (see equation \eqref{eqn:DeltaGamma}) could give greater insight into Sz\H{e}go and quasi-Sz\H{e}go asymptotics (respectively) for orthogonal polynomials \cite{gamboa2016sum,damanik2006jost1,killip2003sum}.

 Regarding computability: is there a theorem that covers the ground between Theorem \ref{thm:computToeplusfinite} (for Toeplitz-plus-finite-rank Jacobi operators) and Theorem \ref{thm:computeTpluscomp} (for Toeplitz-plus-compact Jacobi operators)?
 What can be said about the convergence of the continuous part of the spectral measure of a Toeplitz-plus-finite-rank truncations of a Toeplitz-plus-trace-class Jacob operator?
-Proposition \ref{prop:weakconvergence} implies that this convergence is at least weak in the probabilists' sense.
+Proposition \ref{prop:weakconvergence} implies that this convergence is at least weak sense when tested against $f \in C_b(\R)$.

 The computability theorems in Section \ref{sec:computability} all assume real arithmetic.
 What can be said about floating point arithmetic?
 Under what situations can the computation fail to give an unambiguously accurate solution?
 Answering this question is related to the mathematical problem of stability of the spectral measure under small perturbations of the Jacobi operator.